goranorsander/go_libs/docs/std/mvvm/mvvm.md

 **MVVM**

-Model–View–ViewModel (MVVM) is a software architectural pattern primarily intended for development of the graphical user interface (GUI) applications.
+Modelâ€“Viewâ€“ViewModel (MVVM) is a software architectural pattern primarily intended for development of the graphical user interface (GUI) applications.
 MVVM favours separation of development of the user interface from development of the business logic.
 The three main components in MVVM are: